Save up to 25%* on all tours worldwide this Black Friday Use offer code: SAVEBIG24 *Conditions apply.

 Cruise the Nile River:

 Considered one of the longest rivers in the world, cruising the Nile River allows you to take in the iconic, ancient monuments of Egypt in a completely different way.
-Start in Cairo and venture to Aswan – on the way you’ll see incredible temples, elaborate tombs and a mix of lush and barren landscapes.
+Start in Cairo and venture to Aswan.
+On the way you’ll see incredible temples, elaborate tombs and a mix of lush and barren landscapes.

 Expert Advice